Blue-Beaker/backpack-display-mod/README.md

 ### Crafttweaker Support
 Starting from v1.3, crafttweaker is supported to add custom functions to get what items to display.
+It's suggested to only write entries in a script with `#sideonly client` Preprocessor.
+Otherwise it will cause errors on dedicated server, because this mod is client only.

 ```
 import mods.backpackdisplay.BackpackDisplay;
 // IIngredient to match items to add the tooltip, function to return an array of items from a given itemstack